saraphl/collectquest/README.md

 ## Changes in this fork

 Refer to the [changelog](CHANGELOG.md).
-Changes in this for begin with
+Changes in this fork begin with version 2.0.0.

 ## Installing